Nonuniqueness and Convergence to Equivalent Solutions in Observer-based Inverse Reinforcement Learning: Introduction

-The focus of this paper is the history stack observer (HSO) for IRL developed in \cite{SCC.Self.Coleman.ea2021a} under the implicit assumption that the IRL problem admits a unique solution.
-Since IRL problems generally admit multiple linearly independent solutions \cite{SIAM.Jameson.ea1973, Jean2018InverseOC}, the uniqueness assumption is restrictive.
-Nonuniqueness is studied in results such as \cite{SIAM.Jameson.ea1973}, where procedures to determine equivalent performance index are developed.
-In \cite{Jean2018InverseOC}, methods to create and identify inverse optimal control problems that admit multiple solutions are detailed.
+Results such as \cite{SCC.Self.Coleman.ea2021a, SCC.Herman.Fischer.ea2015, SCC.Arora.Doshi.2017a, SCC.Inga.Creutz.ea2021} (implicitly or explicitly) assume that the IRL problem admits a unique solution.
+Since IRL problems generally admit multiple linearly independent solutions \cite{SCC.Jameson.Kreindler1973, SCC.Jean.Maslovskaya2018}, the uniqueness assumption is restrictive.
+Non-uniqueness is studied in results such as \cite{SCC.Jameson.Kreindler1973}, where procedures to determine equivalent cost functionals are developed.
+It is also shown that IRL problems with multiple solutions arise naturally in state space models that have a product structure (see \cite{SCC.Jean.Maslovskaya2018}).
+Many real-world systems have a product structure, either in the original model or in the linearized model.
+For example, linearized dynamics of aerospace vehicles have a product structure due to separation of longitudinal and lateral dynamics \cite{SCC.Jean.Maslovskaya2018}.
+The study of IRL problems that admit multiple solutions is thus indispensable in real-world applications.

-The methods recently developed in \cite{IEE.Xue.ea2021} and \cite{IEEE.Lian.ea2021} guarantee convergence to the set of possible solutions.
-However, the problem is solved in an offline setting as opposed to the online and real-time problem under consideration in this paper.
-Motivated by applications to pilot modeling \cite{AriC.Xu.ea2017,ACM.Coates.ea2009,Automatica.PHATAK.1976}, a novel online implementation for learning non-unique reward weights using the HSO formulation is developed in this paper.
-While the modification made to the HSO resembles ridge regression, the resulting convergence guarantees are surprising and require novel analysis tools and data richness conditions.
-The analysis shows that if the IRL problem has non-unique solutions, then it goes to an equivalent solution.
-We then explore the application to the quadcopter pilot modeling problem where non-unique solutions exist.
+The IRL methods recently developed in results such as \cite{SCC.Lian.Xue.ea2021a, SCC.Donge.Lian.ea2022, SCC.Xue.Kolaric.ea2021} study nonuniqueness of solutions to IRL problems and guarantee convergence to the set of equivalent solutions.
+In \cite{SCC.Donge.Lian.ea2022, SCC.Xue.Kolaric.ea2021} the IRL problem is solved in an offline setting as opposed to the online and real-time problem under consideration in this paper.
+In results such as \cite{SCC.Donge.Lian.ea2022, SCC.Lian.Xue.ea2021a} equivalent solutions for the state penalty matrix are identified, using measurements of only the control input of the expert.
+However, these results do not estimate the control penalty of the expert.
+The technique developed in this paper requires more information than \cite{SCC.Donge.Lian.ea2022, SCC.Lian.Xue.ea2021a} (measurements of the control input \emph{and the output} of the expert), but in contrast with \cite{SCC.Donge.Lian.ea2022, SCC.Lian.Xue.ea2021a}, the entire cost functional of the expert, including state \emph{and control} penalties, is estimated.